KScl/TyrianArchipelago/docs/UserReadme.txt

 == Important Notes =============================================================

-The menu for choosing a server / slot name to connect to is currently unfinished.
-You will need to start APTyrian with the command line option:
+Connecting to an Archipelago server can be done through the in-game menus, or alternatively through the command line with the following option:
   --connect="<slot_name>@archipelago.gg:<port_number>"

-Then, after choosing "Start Game", press ENTER on the otherwise empty screen to start connecting to the Archipelago server.

-Alternatively, if you have a single player .aptyrian file, drag and drop it onto the game window while on the empty "Start Game" screen to start playing it.
+If you have a single player .aptyrian file, drag and drop it over the game window while in the "Select Game Mode" menu to start playing it.
+The option within that menu to play a local game will eventually open a file dialog, but that has yet to be implemented.

-The menu for modifying controls has not been reimplemented yet.
-You'll need to start the game once, and then modify "aptyrian.cfg" in the "save" subdirectory that is automatically created.
-Sorry.

 Progress is automatically saved after exiting a level or on quitting the game.

+The following things are planned but not yet implemented:
+- Logic for Episodes 3, 4, and 5
+- Rebinding inputs in game; If you want to do this, you'll still have to edit save/aptyrian.cfg yourself for now, sorry
+- "Chaos" Twiddles (full randomizer, instead of giving random vanilla twiddles)
+- Boss Weaknesses (require specific weapons to beat the boss of a goal episode)
+- "Ship Info" display

 == Keyboard Controls ===========================================================